exercism/python/exercises/practice/bob/.approaches/introduction.md

 Besides the aforementioned, idiomatic approaches, you could also approach the exercise as follows:

-### Other approach: answer array
+### Other approach: answer list

-An array can be defined that contains Bob’s answers, and each condition is given a score.
+A list can be defined that contains Bob’s answers, and each condition is given a score.
-The correct answer is selected from the array by using the score as the array index.
+The correct answer is selected from the list by using the score as the list index.
-For more information, check the [answer array approach][approach-answer-array].
+For more information, check the [answer list approach][approach-answer-list].

 put code here for now